ErhanGokce/cognicraft/README.md

 ## 📄 License & Contribution

-Cognicraft is open source under the MIT License.
+Cognicraft is open source under the Apache 2.0 License.
 Contributions welcome: open issues for bugs, feature requests or offer PRs for new behaviors and improvements.

 ### Contributing
 1. Fork the repository